michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0003.md

 - adj: harsh
 - adj: disagreeably direct and precise
 ### Family
-brutal: brutaler, brutalest, brutalise, brutality, brutalize, brutally+;brutalise: brutalisation, brutalised, brutalises, brutalising;brutality: brutalities;brutalization: brutalizations;brutalize: brutalization, brutalized, brutalizes, brutalizing
+- brutal: brutaler, brutalest, brutalise, brutality, brutalize, brutally+
+- brutalise: brutalisation, brutalised, brutalises, brutalising
+- brutality: brutalities
+- brutalization: brutalizations
+- brutalize: brutalization, brutalized, brutalizes, brutalizing
 ### Examples
 - It’s a brutal scene, and one that leaves John a widow, just like in the Conan Doyle stories.
 - Hens recalls ruefully that she did not try to shield her sons from their brutal father.